robbugh/TimeFormatter/README.md

 # Solution
 The source code for the solution is located in the `src/main/java/com/example/TimeFormatter.java` file.
-The soruce code for the unit tests is located in the `src/test/groovy/com/example/TimeFormatterSpec.groovy` file.
+The source code for the unit tests is located in the `src/test/groovy/com/example/TimeFormatterSpec.groovy` file.

 # Run the Test Cases
 From the project directory run the following from the command line.